Y0Coss/docs-fork/pages/public_cloud/compute/key_concepts/guide.en-gb.md

 - **Linux Distributions:** Ubuntu, Debian, CentOS, AlmaLinux, Rocky Linux, and others.
 These images are ready to use for web servers, development environments, and general-purpose workloads.
 - **Windows Server:** Versions with integrated licenses, allowing immediate deployment for Microsoft-based applications and enterprise workloads.
-- **Pre-configured Applications:** Images that come with software such as cPanel, Plesk, Docker, or NVIDIA GPU Cloud (NGC).
+- **Pre-configured Applications:** Images that come with softwares such as cPanel, Plesk, Docker, or NVIDIA GPU Cloud (NGC).
 They simplify deployment and accelerate time-to-production.
 - **[Custom Images](/pages/public_cloud/compute/upload_own_image):** You can import your own images in QCOW2 or RAW format, providing full control over your environment and enabling migrations, standardized templates, or specialized configurations.

 **Lifecycle and Support:** OVHcloud regularly updates the image catalog.
 Always consult the lifecycle and end-of-support announcements to ensure your images remain secure and supported.
 See [here](/pages/public_cloud/compute/image-life-cycle).